Back to blog home

-Let’s walk through the numbered highlights below to understand how this design helps to explain this AI prediction.
+Let’s walk through the numbered highlights below to understand how this design helps to explain this AI prediction and make AI explainable.

 (1) The prediction probability that we’re trying to explain (in this case, 0.264 made for a high-risk loan) is highlighted in the important top left side of the screen.
 Multi-label predictions can also be intuitively supported with this dropdown.

 (2) To its right, is the type of explanation being viewed.
 This example is using Fiddler’s scalable Shapley value algorithm.
 Other algorithms like ‘Integrated Gradients’ are easily accessible here.

 (3) Next, you see the list of input values to the model for this prediction that include both continuous and categorical inputs.
 The slider location provides the value of this input to help understand its context within the entire dataset.